dbaldridge-lab/htcf/vscode_R.md

 ```
 Type `R: Lib Paths` and enter `/ref/dblab/software/r-envs/4.1.3`.
 Check the `Use Renv Lib Path` checkbox.

 Type `Terminal integrated profiles` and update the settings.json for Linux.
+Add an entry for R.
 ```
 {
     "terminal.integrated.profiles.linux": {